royasutton/omdl/README.md

 [library location] on your system.
 It can be copied manually, as described in the OpenSCAD documentation, or can be installed via [openscad-amu], the framework used to develop [omdl].
-If [openscad-amu] is used, the documentation is also generated and added to an index of [installed libraries] for convenient design reference.
+If [openscad-amu] is used, the library documentation will be generated and added to an index of [installed libraries] for convenient design reference.

 ### Evaluation ###

-A script is available to bootstrap the development environment and setup the library in a temporary directory:
+A setup script is available to build the development environment and install the library to a temporary directory:

     $ mkdir tmp && cd tmp
     $ wget https://git.io/setup-omdl.bash